Oswaldo Moreno, Ph.D.

 Graduate Research Assistant - 3rd Year Ph.D.
 Student

 Camila Tirado (she/they/ella/elles) is a Ph.D. student in VCU's Counseling Psychology’s Doctoral Program.
 While at La Esperanza, Camila completed their NIH Diversity Supplement from the National Institute of Drug Abuse.
-Their grant is entitled, "Predicting effects of ENDS flavor regulations among Latinx/e smokers: Impact of cultural assets on attitudes, intentions, and behavior."
-Camila's research interests include mindfulness and contemplative practices in transgenerational trauma counseling, as well as multicultural and social justice counseling.
-After La Esperanza, Camila hopes to accomplish an interdisciplinary clinical science with neuroscience to investigate substance use/ addictions, trauma, and mindfulness in underrepresented populations.
+Camila's grant is entitled, "Predicting effects of ENDS flavor regulations among Latinx/e smokers: Impact of cultural assets on attitudes, intentions, and behavior."
+After La Esperanza, Camila hopes to accomplish an interdisciplinary clinical science with neuroscience to investigate substance use/ addictions, trauma, and mindfulness approaches in community settings.

 Natalia Gomez Giuliani